-Notes: The figure reports the share of respondents whose answer belongs to each category with 90% confidence intervals.
+Notes: The figure reports the share of respondents whose answers belong to each category with 90% confidence intervals.
+All the shares reported here are unconditional.
 The question is "What are you worried might happen?".
 For each category, I report two example answers in Appendix A.3.2.